Ready to design your dream wedding invites? Get started with Zola DIY wedding invitations today!

-With so many options, knowing how to design a wedding invitation can often be overwhelming.
+With so many options, knowing how to design a unique wedding invitation can often be an overwhelming part of wedding planning.
 Read up for some of our quick tips on how to create customized wedding invitations that are worthy of your big day.

 Most likely, you wouldn’t walk into a bridal salon without a picture or two of dresses you like, so it shouldn’t be any different when it’s time for you to design a wedding invitation.
 Photos not only help as you navigate through digital options or work directly with a designer, but they also give you a visual reference to use as you plan other parts of your wedding.
 For example, as pretty as that deep burgundy and gold invitation suite may be, it’s not going to feel right if you’re having an all-blue farm wedding.
 Inspiration could be anything from a picture of your venue to a pretty menu card that caught your eye.
 Think broadly and creatively!